 Giving yourself a facial massage after a hectic day not only helps you reconnect with yourself and unwind but also gives you clear and beautiful skin.
 A gentle facial massage can boost circulation and reduce puffiness and tension.

 Use oils that suit your skin type.
 Skin care experts suggest using olive oil, avocado oil, jojoba oil, coconut oil, or almond oil for facial massage.

 You may even add a few drops of your favorite essential oil to your massage oil for a spa-like treatment.
 Gently warm up a tablespoon of the oil of your choice, take a few drops on your fingertips, and massage it into your face in circular motions.
 You may also use a jade roller if desired.

 9. Remember To Moisturize

 Moisturizing is probably the most important step in your skin care routine.
-It keeps your skin hydrated prevents the skin’s protective barrier from becoming weak and damaged, leading to dehydration.
+Keeping your skin hydrated prevents the skin’s protective barrier from becoming weak and damaged, leading to dehydration.
 By moisturizing your skin regularly with a suitable product, you can even delay the appearance of wrinkles.